-If you are anything like us, Halloween isn’t the only day for dressing up.
-You and your brood likely have a huge box in your playroom chock full of costume gear and fun apparel.
-Especially during the cold months, a costume box is a great go-to indoor activity to keep your cabin-fever kids amused for hours at a time.
-We think that hats are a great addition to your costume box because they can serve as a full costume on their own — no snaps, zippers, buttons, tight leotards or confusing ties to figure out.
-With that in mind, we’ve dug up some simple and fun craft ideas to make wacky and imaginative hats.
+Halloween isn’t the only day for dressing up.
+Tap into your creative side any time of year by making a hat.
+They make great additions to your costume box because they can serve as a full costume on their own—no snaps, zippers, buttons, tight leotards or confusing ties to figure out.
+With that in mind, we’ve dug up some simple, fun and totally crazy hat ideas that’ll make your day.

 Your little bunnies will be hoppin’ around in no time with this super simple craft.
 Directions from our friend Alpha Mom call for scissors, one pink marker, and one paper plate.
 The site offers other great ideas for paper plat hats like decorative crowns and heart hats so check it out.